yargs/pirate-joe/README.md

 ### Parsing Incoming Messages

 We've implemented Pirate Joe as a [Slack slash-command](https://api.slack.com/slash-commands).
-When a user types `/joe` in yargs' slack channel, a webhook is called on whatever URL you configure.
+When a user types `/joe` in any of yargs' slack channels, a webhook is posted to whatever URL you configure.

-To process this webhook we created a minimal express application, with the the following `post` handler:
+To process this webhook we created a [minimal express application](https://expressjs.com/en/starter/hello-world.html), with the the following `post` handler:

 ```js
 const bodyParser = require('body-parser')